paulkamer/ww2quotesbot/README.md

 **Random tweet selection**

 - Relies on tweets log file to prevent sending same tweet too soon again
-- Favor tweets "of same day*
+- Favor tweets "of same day" (based on day+month)
-  - otherwise picks a random tweet that's "not in the near future"*
+  - otherwise picks a random tweet that's "not in the near future"

-> \* By comparing the current date with the `quote_date` ignoring the year part.

 <br/>